encodis/xpants/docs/index.md

 ---
-project:    XML - Practical ANT Scripts
+project:    XML Practical ANT Scripts
-title:      XML - Practical ANT Scripts
+title:      XML Practical ANT Scripts
 author:     Philip Hodder
 contact:    philip.hodder@lexisnexis.co.uk
 date:       2018-02-20
 ...

-# XML - Practical ANT Scripts
+# XML Practical ANT Scripts

-XML - Practical ANT Scripts (or "XPants" for short) is a set of ANT macros that can be used to help teams of developers create more robust and repeatable build processes.
-It has a focus on XML technologies but can be more generally useful.
+XML - Practical ANT Scripts (or "XPantS" for short) is a set of ANT macros that can be used to help teams of developers create more robust and repeatable build processes.
+It has a focus on XML technologies but can be more generally useful to build, for example, HTML documents from Markdown sources and so on.

 ## Installation